What's A Nipple Shield and Do I Need One?

 A nipple shield may help when:

 - The baby is premature, ill, or small.
-A nipple shield may make feeding easier for a small or weak baby, because suction inside the nipple shield holds the nipple in an everted position.
+A nipple shield for nursing may make feeding easier for a small or weak baby, because suction inside the nipple shield holds the nipple in an everted position.
 Milk pools in the tip of the shield, and provides an immediate reward when the baby resumes sucking.

 - The mother has flat or inverted nipples.
 Some new mothers have nipple tissue that is not very stretchable.
 If it is difficult for the baby to draw out their mother’s flattened nipple, the baby may pull away, cry, or simply fall asleep.
 Lansinoh’s Contact Nipple Shield provides sensation deep in the mouth, much like when mom’s nipple touches the roof of their mouth, and encourages the baby to keep sucking.
 This continual sucking encourages the nipple to elongate and eventually a nipple shield should not be needed for these issues.

 - The baby has a tongue and/or lip tie.
 A small percentage of babies are born with tongue/lip ties.
 In these cases, connective tissue prevents baby from fully extending their tongue or flanging their lips.
 This makes it difficult for baby to latch properly.
-The nipple shield allows baby to continue feeding at the breast using a shallower latch until the tongue/lip tie has been resolved by a physician.
+The nipple shield for nursing allows baby to continue feeding at the breast using a shallower latch until the tongue/lip tie has been resolved by a physician.

 - The mother has overactive let-down.
 Some mothers experience a particularly forceful let-down reflex.
 This can cause baby to choke, sputter, or pull off the breast when feeding.
 Using a nipple shield can help slow the flow of milk.
 Once baby has become more experienced at breast feeding they will be able to regulate the flow of milk themselves and a nipple shield should eventually not be needed for these issues.